The CourseEdinburgh's City Centre Golf Course

 There are references to the existence of Prestonfield in documents which go back to 1153.
 We believe that Mary Queen of Scots, herself a keen golfer, used to spend time in the garden area of the Old Mansion which adjoined the course where the 13th hole is now.
 That hole is known as “The Old Garden.”

 James Braid laid out Prestonfield for the Civil Service Golf Society in 1920.
 The course has matured into a beautiful parkland course which is characterised by its challenging par 4s and its spectacular location.
 The names of the holes all have historical connections to the course but Braid was so impressed by what he managed to do with the land available to him for the 14 th hole that he simply called it “Dog Leg.”

-Golf carts in use
+Medical Buggies in use

 Available for practice